VincentBounce/Windows-Context-Menu-Tools/README.md

 - Replaces *Git default context menu* to get a clean cascaded menu and *run as Admin feature*.

-💿 To install this tool separately, just run `Git-here.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_PromptHereOptional-Git.reg` and confirm 3 dialog boxes.
 It replaces existing *Git* context menu.
 To install [bundle it's here](#-install-all-tools).

 ---